Configure flow execution

 Configure caching

-You can configure caching to speed up subsequent flow runs by preserving files and directories between executions.
+To configure caching to speed up subsequent flow runs, configure the agent-config.yml file to preserve files and directories between executions.
 Caching can be useful for dependency folders like node_modules or Python virtual environments.

 Basic cache configuration